 23. Fruit Custard

-Fresh, crunchy fruits doused in creamy custards.
-Everything is chilled in a fridge before being served during the afternoon.
+What is better than fresh and juicy Indian fruits doused in creamy custards?
+Not to mention, everything is chilled in a fridge before being served during the afternoon.
 Now that’s what I call heaven.

-The main difference between Indian custard and conventional ones is that this Asian dessert does not contain eggs.
+The main difference between Indian custard and conventional ones is that this wonderful Asian-themed dessert does not contain eggs.
 Aside from the addition of fruits, pistachios or other kinds of nuts can be thrown into the dessert for extra flavors and textures.

 If you’re craving some new ice cream flavors, why don’t you check out kulfi?
 A popular treat during summertime in India, kulfi consists of full-fat milk, cream, cardamoms, and sugars.
 To garnish, you can sprinkle crushed pistachios or almonds on top.